Welcome to Bridge Street Surgery.

 In summer we need at least 30minutes every other day of midday sun on our faces and bare arms to get enough Vitamin D. Sunscreen blocks Vitamin D production completely.
 In winter we use up our stores.
 It is found in fish, but not enough to make much difference.
 Deficiency leads to all sorts of problems - muscular pains and weakness, and possibly Diabetes and Cancer.
 It is now recommended that unless you are a real outdoor freak, you buy supplements.
 10mcg =400u daily for children and young adults, 25mcg or 1000u for over 65's and possibly 2000u for housebound elderly.

 You can now request repeat medication and make appointments via the internet 24/7.
-Please register at reception as it is so much better than phoning.
+Please register at reception.
+It is so much better than phoning.
+You can also view some parts of your medical records like blood test results.
 Do you still book holidays or train tickets on the phone?

 Cancer screening review